This is a transcript of a presentation at the HubSpot User Group meeting in London (London HUG) in September 2017.

 Hi everyone.
 My name's Ellie.
 I'm a video strategist at StoryMe and I want to talk to you about combing video as an inbound tool, so let's start with inbound.

 Using video marketing to tell stories

 You first start with the story.
 Everyone likes a story and again, it's against my better judgement.
 A couple of months ago I decided it was good to learn French.
 Don't ask me any French, it didn't go well, but I was always shopping around and online.
 I was trying to find good classes in London that I could go to, which ones are close to kind of where I work.
 What would the learning styles, class sizes will that stuff.
-I got quite deep into the investigation and I'm on a website for a company called international house and I suddenly, out of nowhere I see this video of, sort of testimonial style video.
+I got quite deep into the investigation and I'm on a website for a company called International House and I suddenly, out of nowhere, I see this video, a sort of testimonial style video.

-So, that's kind of what you can take from today and identify it is I can't spend too much time on convincing why video is an awesome channel to use.
-The, take it from Zuckerberg here, it's a mega trend.
+So, that's kind of what you can take from today.
+I can't spend too much time on convincing why video is an awesome channel to use, take it from Zuckerberg here, it's a mega trend.
 He thinks it's going to be as big a change in the way we communicate as mobile has been.

 Building brand awareness using video marketing

 It's the most engaging way of communicating (apart from face to face) it's, you know, scalable, shareable, measurable content.
 It's good stuff and we should all be very excited about it.

 So in terms of the Funnel, I'll probably actually start above where HubSpot are, here on this Funnel in terms of brand awareness.
 That's the first thing.
 Just slightly above.
 Well, I think visits fell a bit too warm for me.
 So let's start with strangers.
 Let's start with brand awareness and to key questions:

 - How can you make the best use of the attention span and can you buy yourself a bit more time?